TeamOpenFIRE/OpenFIRE-App/README.md

 ###### iunno man, [I don't use Windows anymore.](https://youtu.be/PAFvWdszwFA)

 ### TODO:
+ - Automate Linux user onboarding (check if $USER is in `dialout` group, and prompt the user if it's allowed to add them to the group - user still won't be able to access USB serial until a reboot tho)
  - Finish/fix the currently non-functional "reboot to bootloader" method (even though it's using Earle's reference code nearly verbatim, it still doesn't work--might be a limitation of QT?)
  - Add icon, logo.
  - Holy shit the board layouts code is a MESS rn.